Employer of Record (EOR) Malaysia

 Malaysia remains a compelling destination for foreign direct investment in Southeast Asia, providing overseas employers access to a skilled workforce at competitive rates.

-In response to these challenges, Malaysia, along with fellow members of the Association of Southeast Asian Nations (ASEAN) like Indonesia and Vietnam, has taken proactive measures.
 They now mandate the necessity of a formal, written employment contract signed by all relevant parties.
 When crafted with a thorough understanding of Malaysia’s regulatory landscape and labor laws, these formal contracts can establish a robust foundation for effective HR management in the country.

 It is crucial to note that any employment arrangement lasting more than one month in Malaysia must be formalized through a written contract.
 This approach ensures clarity, compliance, and a structured framework for employer-employee relationships in the dynamic business environment of Malaysia.